We Are Here and Open for Business

-Dispute Resolutions Center in Skagit Valley
+Dispute Resolution Center (DRC) in Skagit County

 Our community mediation center is a resource for resolving commercial disputes, neighbor-to-neighbor conflicts, natural resource conflicts, workplace disagreements, and more.
 Additionally, we offer workplace trainings on Trust, Communication, Leadership, and other topics that generate a healthy, productive workforce.

 Skagit Regional Director - Donnell Austin can be reached by email email@example.com

 Intake Specialist - Lisa Yant can be reached at 360-542-8487

 Office is located downtown Mount Vernon in the Carnation Building.
 (Due to COVID-19 we are practicing social distancing and providing services remotely, our office is closed to the public).

 As an alternative to living with the stress of conflict or the anxiety of the formal legal system, mediation can help people in conflict find workable solutions quickly and affordably.
 Using a voluntary and confidential process, neutral mediators help parties in conflict reach a mutually satisfying agreement.
 Mediators assist parties in communicating with each other and encourage everyone to collaboratively problem solve a resolution that meets everyone's needs.
 Mediation can be used in a variety of disputes, including but not limited to:

 - Family: including divorce, parenting plan, elder care and parent/teen issues